didikamalova/POV-Display-RaspberryPi/README.md

 **Aanya**: ...

-**Didi**: Understanding how to drive an LED strip was not trivial; however, I felt comfortable navigating the datasheet for the APA10 communication protocols in the absense of reliable information!
+**Didi**: Understanding how to drive an LED strip was not trivial; however, I felt comfortable navigating the datasheet for the APA102 communication protocol in the absense of reliable information!
 What helped me the most was using the logic analyzer to debug and experiment with data frames bit by bit (one of many useful skills learned in class!).
 I'm also happy with the electrical assembly of the display!
 I focused on placing our wires and circuit components in way that would look neat & help wires remain static during the rotation of the ring - mission accomplished!

 **Naomi**: ...